-This stately brownstone originally dates back to the mid-19th century.
-Although it started as a single-family residence, by the Great Depression, the house was carved up into multiple rental apartments.
-Agencie was the architect and structural engineer for the year of renovations.
-We restored the house to the magical and elegant single-family home it once was.
+This rare Upper East Side brownstone originally dates back to the mid-19th century.
+Although it started as a single-family residence, by the great depression the house was carved up into multiple rental apartments.
+The clients brought in Agencie as the architect and structural engineer to transform the house to the stately elegant single-family home it once was.

-The renovation included the careful removal of the old rear of the building.
+The renovation included blowing out the old rear of the building.
 We created a rearyard extension with a full wall of glass.
 The glass wall brightens the formally dark interiors.
 Through 3d visualization and a thorough collaboration between architecture and engineering we are were able to maximize the glass exposure and sunlight.

 Upstairs many traditional architectural elements were preserved, among them the white oak paneling at the windows.
 The bedrooms and upstairs sitting rooms are spacious and light filled, with an unmatched view of the picturesque garden below.